Skip to content

 The UK–WHO growth chart combines World Health Organization (WHO) standards with UK 1990 preterm and birth data:

-- The chart from 2 weeks to 4 years of age is based on the WHO growth standard, derived from measurements of healthy, non-deprived, breast-fed children of mothers who did not smoke.
+2 weeks to 4 years WHO growth standard from healthy, breast-fed children

 Reason for combining UK 1990 and WHO 2006